gjorgjinac/foodis_pipeline/README.md

 All of the required libraries are listed in the _requirements.txt_ file and can be installed using the following command `cat requirements.txt | xargs -n 1 pip install`

+Download the pretrained models from this link https://portal.ijs.si/nextcloud/s/mrRrk2sGNiwBLe2 and place them in the trained_models subdirectory

 ## Usage
 ### Running the pipeline